-The Faculty of Health and Medical Sciences Peer Mentoring Program provides support to first-year students, while creating a vibrant learning environment within the University of Adelaide community.
+The Faculty of Health and Medical Sciences Peer Mentoring Program supports first-year students settle into their studies and the University of Adelaide community.

 About the Peer Mentoring Program

-The Faculty of Health and Medical Sciences (FHMS) Peer Mentoring Program is designed to provide first-year students with the knowledge and skills to settle into and succeed at university.
-It is an informal way to meet other students, learn about uni life, engage in activities and events, have your questions answered, and receive ongoing peer support.
+The program runs in semester 1 and 2.
+It is an informal way to meet other students, learn about campus life, engage in activities and events, have your questions answered, and receive ongoing peer support.

 Our peer mentors know from personal experience what it’s like to be a new student.
-They are high-performing students, eager to share some ‘insider’ information to help you fit in and feel confident in taking the right steps towards study success.
+They are high-performing students, eager to share ‘insider’ information to guide you through university life and help you feel confident in taking the right steps towards study success.
+Groups meet face-to-face, online and at events/activities.

 - receive timely information and handy hints